-- Try ‘chunking’ a long/ difficult tasks into sections.
+- Try ‘chunking’ a long/ difficult task into sections.
 This allows you to approach a large task as a series of manageable parts.

 - Don't try to write a whole assignment in one sitting.
 Write it section by section.

 Work out your optimum study conditions.
 Identifying when, and under what circumstances, you work best will make you a more efficient and effective student.

 - Do you prefer to work early in the morning or late at night?